ohmpi/ohmpi/doc/source/source_rst/applications/india.rst

 Introduction
 ------------

 In the following we describe our experience with instrumenting an OhmPi in Tamil Nadu, India.
 The OhmPi was installed to monitor an on-contour swale, a water retention structure used for rainwater retention and to enhance infiltration in Sadhana Forest, India (`SFI <https://sadhanaforest.org/>`_).
 This deployment made possible through the project "Groundwater recharge and sustainable extraction through resilient forest communities", awarded by Geoscientists Without Borders (`GWB <https://seg.org/programs/geoscientists-without-borders/>`_) through the support of the Society of Exploration Geophysics (SEG).
-The deployment took place in May of 2024 during a period of 3 week,s and with the help of many volunteers and remote help from the OhmPi team (in particular Guillaume Blanchy and Arnaud Watlet).
+The deployment took place in May of 2024 during a period of 3 weeks with the help of many volunteers and remote help from the OhmPi team (in particular Guillaume Blanchy and Arnaud Watlet).
 Much of the work presented here results from the Master thesis of Neomi Widmer (ETH Zurich).
 We describe the site, methodology and challenges in more detail below.

 Sadhana Forest India
 ~~~~~~~~~~~~~~~~~~~~
-Sadhana Forest is a non-for-profit organisation that focuses on water conservation, reforestation and community building practises.
+Sadhana Forest is a non-for-profit organisation that focuses on water conservation, reforestation and community building practices.
 In India, near the town of Auroville, Sadhana Forest has been active since 2003 and has managed to reforest 46 hectares of severely eroded land with indigenous tree species, as well as exponentially increasing the water that is kept on the land from precipitation.
-Tp accomplish this they construct low-cost, small-scale methods such as check dams, gabions, and on-contour swales.
+To accomplish this they construct low-cost, small-scale methods such as check dams, gabions, and on-contour swales.

 .. figure:: ../../img/images_india/site/overview.jpg
    :width: 50%